How to Travel as a Women in India

 While Bollywood beauties are seen in advertisements and movies wearing provocative clothing, the same low-cut or see-through-style blouses are off-limits to the rest of the population, and this means travelers, too.

-Generally speaking, India poses few problems for women travelers.
+Generally speaking, India poses few problems for women travelers, despite some high-profile events that are widely reported.
 Victims rarely experience violent offenses but instead should be aware of opportunistic thieves.
 Your personal safety and the potential theft of your belongings will be your two main concerns.

 To prevent sexual harassment, keep your arms folded in front of you in large crowds and on public transportation.
 It’s best not to initiate conversations that could be construed as flirtatious or personal and sidestep answering personal questions about yourself.
 If you’re traveling alone or with a female friend, invent a husband and make it clear that you are not interested in anyone else.
 Avoid situations where you may find yourself alone with a man.
 Connect with other travelers to share a taxi ride or tour and never let a man (including the bellhop or an employee delivering room service) into your hotel room under any circumstance.